BomberFish/blog/_posts/2023-05-12-mdc-zero-to-hero.md

 ![Xcode Project](https://blog.bomberfish.ca/img/xc-starter.png)

 ### Adding MDC

 Now here comes the fun part: adding the MacDirtyCow exploit.

-#### Option 1: Using DirtyCowKit.
+#### Option 1: Using DirtyCowKit

 Step 1: In Xcode, under the file menu, click "Add Packages..."

 Step 2: In the search bar, enter `https://github.com/BomberFish/DirtyCowKit`.
 Click "Add Package" and then "Add Package" (again) and it will add the package to your project.

 **OPTIONAL:** Add the AbsoluteSolver package from the following link: `https://github.com/BomberFish/AbsoluteSolver-iOS`.
-AbsoluteSolver will automatically toggle between regular file operations using Swift's `FileManager` and MDC's writes.
+AbsoluteSolver will automatically toggle between regular file operations using Swift's `FileManager` and an MDC overwrite.

+##### Bonus points if you got the reference. 😉

-#### Option 2 (advanced, not recommended): Manually adding the exploit files.
+#### Option 2 (advanced, not recommended): Manually adding the exploit files

 Step 1: Get the exploit files.
 You can easily find these from somewhere like the [Cowabunga GitHub repository](https://github.com/leminlimez/Cowabunga/tree/main/MacDirtyCowSwift/Exploit).

 Step 2: Add the files to your Xcode project, making sure to include them in your bridging header.
-If you don't know what that is, you're best off using option 1.
+If you don't know what that is or are confused, you're best off using option 1.
 The steps below are for option 1 only.

 ### Unsandboxing

-At the top of your `<Project name>App.swift` file, put `import DirtyCowKit`.
+At the top of your `<Project name>App.swift` file, type `import DirtyCowKit`.
 Then, under `ContentView()`, add the following code:

 ```swift
 .onAppear {